rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 - December 2017: Submit final thesis changes
 - January 2018: Official letter re PhD ("You are now a Dr.")

-My thesis ("Statistical Approaches to Revealing Structure in Complex Health Data") will soon be made available through QUT's eprint system, but I thought it would be nice to share the acknowledgements section below - there are a lot of people to thank!
+My thesis, "Statistical Approaches to Revealing Structure in Complex Health Data", will soon be made available through QUT's eprint system, but I thought it would be nice to share the acknowledgements section below - there are a lot of people to thank!

 # Acknowledgements